PURIDEEPAK462/purideepak462/README.md

 <h1 align="center">Hi 👋, I'm Deepak Puri</h1>
 <h3 align="center">A passionate frontend developer from India</h3>
-I'm Deepak Puri from Pune and I do coding with the help of python, ML, and Deep learning algorithms.
-I love to work on Data and find a solution for particular problems.
-I enjoy learning new things and using those in the real world.
+"I'm Deepak Puri from Pune, and I code using Java, JavaScript, Python, Machine Learning, and Deep Learning algorithms.
+I love working with data and finding solutions to specific problems.
+I also work on validating weather products that we deliver with 100% accuracy.
+I enjoy learning new things and applying them in the real world."

 Skills: Python, Social Media Mining, Data Visualization, Fundamental Statistics, Natural Language Processing/Machine Learning, Microsoft Excel, ML, DL and Interpersonal skills